irynahrynda/taxi-service/README.md

 6. Add some data to DB
 7. Go to the ConnectionUtil class located in src/main/java/taxi/util and add your url to DB, login, password and JDBC driver there.
    (Be careful with adding URL.
 You should add a Timezone to it too)
+8. Configure log4j2.xml from resources directory.
+Add correct path to the app.log file
-8. Configure your Tomcat.
+9. Configure your Tomcat.
 (P.S.
 Your application context needs to be as "/")
-9. Run this project using Tomcat's local server
+10. Run this project using Tomcat's local server